zai-org/SCAIL/README.md

 ```

 ### Model Inference
+For inference in Wan Official Framework, please refer to the [wan branch](https://github.com/zai-org/SCAIL/tree/wan) of SCAIL.

-Run the following command to start the inference:
+For inference in SAT, run the following command to start the inference:
 ```
 bash scripts/sample_sgl_1Bsc_xc_cli.sh
 ```